Linda Gail Way - NewsBreak

-BLOUNTVILLE – Linda Gail Way, 76 of Blountville, went to be with the Lord on Monday, May 2, 2022 at her home.
-She was a lifelong resident of Sullivan County and a member of Cornerstone Fellowship Church.
-She was...
+BLOUNTVILLE - Joe E. Anderson, age 87, of Blountville, TN went to be with his Lord and Savior, Jesus Christ on Friday, May 6, 2022.
+He was an amazing husband, father and grandfather and instrumental in the lives of his family and adored his grandchildren.
+The family will receive friends...

-KINGSPORT - Ella Kay Housewright Cox, 77, of Kingsport, went to be with the Lord Monday, May 2, 2022, at Holston Valley Medical Center.
-She was born August 25, 1944, in Scott County, VA to the late Dillard and Edith Dykes Housewright.
-Ella was a loving and devoted daughter, wife,...
+KINGSPORT - Beth Prewitt Taylor, 50, of Kingsport, went to be with the Lord Friday, May 6, 2022, at Holston Valley Medical Center.
+Arrangements will be announced by Oak Hill Funeral & Cremation Services.

-FLETCHER, NC - Sandra Blankenship, 56, Fletcher, NC passed away on Saturday, April 30, 2022, at her residence.
-Born in Sullivan County, TN on October 17, 1965, to late Raleigh “Wayne” and Jeanette Dean Bledsoe.
-In addition to her parents, her stepbrother, Johnny Hall preceded her in death.

 MT.
 PLEASANT, SC - Angela Blakely Bevins, 69, passed away Wednesday, May 4, 2022, in Mt.
 Pleasant, SC after a brief illness.
 Angie was born in Greeneville, TN, she resided in Kingsport and was a Sullivan High School graduate, class of 1971.
 She attended ETSU, earning her BS degree and later she received an online degree from American Military University.
 For the past 16 years she was employed as circulation technician at Joint Base Charleston Library.
 Angie was a loving wife, mother and grandmother.
 She was an active member of Order of the Eastern Star, Summerville, SC Chapter 143 and had been a life-time member of OES for over 50 years.